ceogouravsingh/Hacktoberfest2020/README.md

 Happy Hacking,
 The Hacktoberfest Team

-Hacktoberfest is presented by DigitalOcean, Intel and DEV.
+Hacktoberfest is presented by DigitalOcean, Intel and DEV and obviously GITHUB.